purushottamkar/DeepPerf/README.md

 # DeepPerf

-# For running DUPLE, DAME, DENIM and Struct-ANN
+For running DUPLE, DAME, DENIM and Struct-ANN

 Go into the `deep_non_decomp_src` folder to see the code.

 The following address are relative to the `deep_non_decomp_src` folder.

-# Code for runnind DUPLE, DENIM, DAME and Struct ANN
+# Code for running DUPLE, DENIM, DAME and Struct ANN

 I apologize in advance for this code being weirdly inconsistent in several ways.
 I have edited this code over a long period of time with significant breaks in between, which I blame for this inconsistency.